 We have a limited selection of refreshments/water available for purchase.

 Are towels/mats provided for the Goat Yoga Class?

 We do recommend that you bring your own, but we may have some available – just ask in advance.

 Can we just come and play with the goats and other animals?

-All our activities and events such as Open Houses, Farm Tours, Educational Workshops and Goat Yoga Classes are scheduled for specific times, and require individuals to register in advance.
+You are welcome to come to our farm during our public visiting hours!
+All other activities and events such as Open Houses, Farm Tours, Educational Workshops and Goat Yoga Classes are scheduled for specific times, and require individuals to register in advance.
 This helps us ensure we have enough parking and that you get a chance to read through our farm policies before coming out here.
-As we are an operational farm, we are not able to have visitors just drop by.
+As we are an operational farm, we are not able to have visitors just drop by outside of these times.

 Are there restrooms at the farm?

 Yes, we will occasionally have porta-potties, but otherwise, the restroom is located in our home.
 Our staff will be happy to guide you there when needed.

 What kind of goats are there?

 We have two breeds of miniature goats that participate in the Goat Yoga classes: Nigerian Dwarf Goats and Miniature Silky Fainting Goats.
 We also have a few other goat breeds who are part of the farm, but don’t participate in the classes, but will certainly be happy to visit with you!